Subscribie/subscribie/docs/content/en/docs/Tasks/add-team-members.md

 ---
-title: "Add Team Members to shop"
+title: "Add Team Members to Shop"
 date: 2022-11-28
 weight: 5
 description: >
-  A guide to adding your team members to manage your shop.
+  A guide to adding your team members to manage your subscription shop.
 ---

 Team members who are added can help manage your shop through the dashboard easily.